sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-workflows.md

 - **ExpectNotices Instruction** is used to check if Notices are available from one or more Notice Boards that are added by a *PostNotices Instruction* or by the user.
 If the Notice does not exist, then the Order will remain in the *waiting* state with the instruction.
 A Workflow can include any number of *ExpectNotices Instructions* to expect Notices from the same or from different Notice Boards.
 For details see [JS7 - ExpectNotices Instruction](https://kb.sos-berlin.com/display/JS7/JS7+-+ExpectNotices+Instruction).
 - **ConsumeNotices Instruction** is used to make Orders expect Notices from one or more Notice Boards that are added by a *PostNotices Instruction* or by the user.
 The *ConsumeNotices Instruction* is a block instruction that can include any other instructions and that will delete the Notices that have been expected when an Order reaches the end of the instruction block.
 For details see [JS7 - ConsumeNotices Instruction](https://kb.sos-berlin.com/display/JS7/JS7+-+ConsumeNotices+Instruction).
 - **If Instruction** is a block instruction used for conditional processing in a Workflow.
 It allows to check return codes and return values of previous Jobs and to evaluate Order Variables.
 For details see [JS7 - If Instruction](https://kb.sos-berlin.com/display/JS7/JS7+-+If+Instruction).
-- **Case Instruction** is used for conditrional processing of Jobs and other instructions in a Workflow.
+- **Case Instruction** is used for conditional processing of Jobs and other instructions in a Workflow.
 The instruction extends the *If Instruction*.
 The *Case Instruction* is be used with repeated *Case-When Instructions* and optionally a single *Case-Else Instruction*.
 For details see [JS7 - Case Instruction](https://kb.sos-berlin.com/display/JS7/JS7+-+Case+Instruction).
 - **CaseWhen Instruction** is used to check a predicate similar to the *If Instruction*.
 The instruction can occur any number of times in a *Case Instruction*.
 - **CaseElse Instruction** is used if all checks from *CaseWhen Instructions* fail.
 - **StickySubagent Instruction** can be used to execute a number of Jobs with the same Subagent of an Agent Cluster.
 The block instruction checks the first available Subagent of a Subagent Cluster.
 This Subagent will be used for subsequent jobs within the block instruction.
 Use of Agent Clusters is subject to the terms for clustering with the [JS7 - License](https://kb.sos-berlin.com/display/JS7/JS7+-+License).
 For details see [JS7 - StickySubagent Instruction](https://kb.sos-berlin.com/display/JS7/JS7+-+StickySubagent+Instruction+for+Agent+Clusters).